 What does “unary operator expected” mean in Bash?

-The first time I saw the error “Bash Unary Operator Expected” in the Linux terminal I thought:”And now?
+The first time I saw the error “Bash Unary Operator Expected” in the Linux terminal I thought: “And now?
 What do I do?” 😀

 We will understand this error together and we will find a solution for it.

-It’s an error that occurs when Bash identifies a line in your script that contains a binary operator that is not applied to two arguments.
+The Bash Unary Operator Expected error occurs when Bash identifies a line in your script that contains a binary operator that is not applied to two arguments.
 When this happens Bash assumes that you want to use a unary operator instead and raises the Unary Operator Expected error.

-What Causes The Bash Unary Operator Expected Error
+What Causes the Bash Unary Operator Expected Error?

 The best way to understand an error is to write code where the error occurs and then go through any changes required to fix the error.